tomcam/ec2-linux2-ami/docs/README.md

 ## Areas I need to improve

+* Somewhere early note the region like use-east-2 or whatever
 * Tradition in Linux is to create a new user immediately.
 Near as I can tell they've done that already by creating ec2-user, right?
 And if that's true does it pose a security threat since most people could guess the username?
 Or is the theory that